yedpodtrzitko/godot-docs/classes/class_conetwistjoint3d.rst

 **Inherits:** :ref:`Joint3D<class_Joint3D>` **<** :ref:`Node3D<class_Node3D>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-A twist joint between two 3D PhysicsBodies.
+A physics joint that connects two 3D physics bodies in a way that simulates a ball-and-socket joint.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-The joint can rotate the bodies across an axis defined by the local x-axes of the :ref:`Joint3D<class_Joint3D>`.

-The twist axis is initiated as the X axis of the :ref:`Joint3D<class_Joint3D>`.

-Once the Bodies swing, the twist axis is calculated as the middle of the x-axes of the Joint3D in the local space of the two Bodies.
-See also :ref:`Generic6DOFJoint3D<class_Generic6DOFJoint3D>`.
+A physics joint that connects two 3D physics bodies in a way that simulates a ball-and-socket joint.
+The twist axis is initiated as the X axis of the **ConeTwistJoint3D**.
+Once the physics bodies swing, the twist axis is calculated as the middle of the X axes of the joint in the local space of the two physics bodies.
+Useful for limbs like shoulders and hips, lamps hanging off a ceiling, etc.

 .. rst-class:: classref-reftable-group